 Pierre was chief negotiator for the Québec government during the 2012 student conflict.
 He was also the employer spokesperson in renewing the collective agreements for the Centres de la petite enfance du Québec (Québec child care centres) from 2011 to 2012.
 This was the first collective negotiation in the day care service sector.

-Pierre has developed expertise as a strategic adviser to private-sector companies, as well as to government and parapublic organisations.
+Pierre is a strategic adviser to private-sector companies, as well as to government and parapublic organisations.
 He was also senior adviser to the minister of consumer and corporate affairs, the president of the Treasury Board and Canada's minister of finance (1990-1993).
 During his tenure, he contributed to the reform of the Bankruptcy and Insolvency Act and the reform of the Pharmaceutical Patent Protection Regime (C-91).

 Pierre regularly speaks on employment and government issues.
 He has been a member of numerous boards and associations, including: Centre d'entrepreneurship HEC-Poly-UdeM, the Canadian Unity Council, Verdun General Hospital and Association des diplômés de l'Université de Montréal.
 He currently sits on the boards of directors of Montréal International, Aéroports de Montréal, and Inno-Centre.

 He has been a member of the CAIJ Board of Directors since June 2017.
 He has also been designated by the Québec Ministry of Justice and the Office des professions to act as advisor to the Ordre des ingénieurs du Québec, the province’s professional engineers association.